dougeby/IntuneDocs/InTuneDocs/DeployUse/keep-windows-pcs-up-to-date-with-software-updates-in-microsoft-intune.md

 The new rule is shown in the **Automatic Approval Rules** section of the **Service Settings: Updates** page.

 > [!NOTE]
 > When you create an automatic approval rule, it only approves future updates, and does not automatically approve previously existing updates that already exist in [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)].
 To approve these updates you need to run the automatic approval rule.
-For more information, see [To edit, run, or delete an automatically approved update rule](keep-windows-pcs-up-to-date-with-software-updates-in-microsoft-intune.md#BKMK_editrun) below.

 ### <a name="BKMK_editrun"></a>To edit, run, or delete an automatically approved update rule

 1. In the [Microsoft Intune administration console](https://manage.microsoft.com/), click **Admin** &gt; **Updates**.